ParthJinturkar/TeachersPetBot/README.md

 `!listreminders` This command lets the user display all the homeworks that are due for all the courses.

+`!notifyme` This command lets the user display all the homeworks that are due this week for all the courses.

 `!whois` This command lets the Instructors get information about the member using his/her username.

 `!multipoll` This command lets the Instructors create a poll with specified number of choices ( 2 to 10 ).

 `!poll` This command lets the Instructors create a poll with 2 choices.

+`!take` and `!eventcsv` The eventcsv command lets instructors get a example CSV of all the events in a course.
+You can download the csv and upload it back to the bot with the take command.
+This will let you add all the events to the calendar in one go.
+When using the take command, drag the csv to discord and use the take command in the comment as you upload it.

 <h2 align="center"> Installation and Running </h2>